visheshkl/retailpulse-task/README.md

 ### Live hosted link :- [https://cflist.vercel.app/]

+## Problem Statement :-
+Develop a single page web app (preferably ReactJS).
+The app should list and search for contests that are fetched from the API (https://codeforces.com/api/contest.list).

 ## List of all major libraries used :-
 1. ReactJs (Frontend framework)
 2. NextJs (Frontend framework)